DeepLearning-JupyterBook/deeplearning-jupyterbook.github.io/_sources/intro.md

 Please report any issues/bugs/typos/etc. you notice.
 Either go the
 <i class="fab fa-github"></i> [issue tracker](https://github.com/DeepLearning-JupyterBook/deeplearning-jupyterbook.github.io/issues)
-or directly click on the  <i class="fab fa-github"></i> icon on top of each page and then 'open issue`.
+or directly click on the  <i class="fab fa-github"></i> icon on top of each page and then "open issue".
 We also accept requests for new materials, and of course, we highly appreciate it if you decide to contribute by pull requests <i class="fa-regular fa-face-smile"></i>.
 ```